eo-training/eo-training.github.io/index.md

     border-radius: 1px;
     border: 1px solid black;
     margin-bottom: 3em;
 "><strong>Fairfax County Election Officer Training</strong>: We are currently creating and updating online training classes for the November 2020 election.
-Most classes will be available by mid-September.
+Most classes will be available by late September.
 The Chiefs Briefing and PPE Specialist classes will be available in late October.
 If you need help, call us at 703-324-4735.</p>

 <h2>Election Officer classes for the November 2020 election</h2>